-Having expanded into the UK and Asia in 2017, Travelport Locomote plans to move into the US market in 2018 to continue its global expansion.
-As well as moving into new markets the growth strategy also includes the internal expansion with at least 30 new roles having been filled this year and more to come for 2018.
+From its roots as a Melbourne tech company, having expanded into the UK and Asia in 2017, Travelport Locomote plans to move into the US market in 2018 to continue its global expansion.
+As well as moving into new markets the growth strategy also includes the internal expansion with new roles to be been filled in 2017.

 Culture Amp makes it easy for companies to collect, understand and act on employee feedback.

-To gear up for further growth, the company raised $26.4 million earlier in the year with co-founder Elzinga committing to further growth with goals to double the number of employees.
+To gear up for further growth, the company raised $26.4 million in 2017 with co-founder Elzinga committing to further growth with goals to double the number of employees.

 MyXplor develops, builds, and supports software solutions for childcare management.

-This year MyXplor have increased headcount by 46 percent.
+In 2017 MyXplor increased headcount by 46 percent.
 The Engineering category grew by a huge 350 percent and Sales by 100 percent.
 This recent growth spurt brings the headcount total to 35.

 Xplor, has a backing of $6 million from 2016 behind its engine and continues to scale its centres at a rapid rate.
 Xplor now boasts more than 200,000 happy parents on its platform with offices in Australia, the United States and Malaysia.